Campr-Project-Management/on-premise/readme.md

 - a `docker-compose.yml` file with everything preconfigured
 - a few configuration files required by the applications and the services that they relly on

 `Campr On Premise` is the on premise version of [Campr](https://campr.biz).
-It is made out of 2 applications, `portal` and `workspaces` and uses a mysql database and redis cache server to deliver the application.
+It consists of a single Symfony application, a mysql server and a redis cache.

-The 2 apps are behind an nginx proxy which routes requests to the proper application depending on the domain.
+The Symfony application handles each requested domain as a separate environment with a separate database.

 This guide assumes you are familiar with `docker` and `docker-compose`.
 Upon request and negotiation, assistance can be provided for setting the project up.